Intense, says one former player.

 Focused on tiny details to make a player and team better, yet another former player mentions.

-Long time sportscaster Tim Staudy, says of DeWitt that Zimmerman style of offense has made DeWitt "a quaterback happy" program.
-Working with the younger quarterbacks including All-State quarterbacks Chad Alger, Jimmy Williams, Caleb Higbie and Jacob Johnson is a role that Alger loved.
+Long time sportscaster Tim Staud, says of DeWitt that Zimmerman style of offense has made DeWitt "a quaterback happy" program.
+Working with the younger quarterbacks including All-State quarterbacks Tony Pulice, Chad Alger, Dan Van Druemel, Jimmy Williams, Caleb Higbie and Jacob Johnson is a role that Alger loved.

 You had a couple of busy years coaching and to watch daughters Alyssa and Ashley play basketball.
 Alyssa set a state record for consecutive free throws made during the season at 32.
 Did you take time off?